Rick Castro

-Rick Castro (July 20, 1958) is an American photographer, motion picture director, stylist, curator and writer whose work focuses on BDSM, fetish, and desire.
+Rick Castro (July 20, 1958) is an American photographer, motion picture director, stylist, curator and writer whose work focuses on fetish and desire.

 Early life

-Castro began work as a fashion stylist and clothing designer.
-Over the years, he worked for as a stylist on fashion shoots and designed clothing for Marlene Stewart, Bette Midler, David Bowie, Herb Ritts, the style agency Cloutier, George Hurrell, Interview magazine, GQ magazine, Vanity Fair magazine, Rolling Stone magazine, I-D magazine, Tina Turner and John Leguizamo.
-Castro was the designer for Michele Lamy's first menswear collection- Lamy Men, (1986–1989).
+Born and raised in the suburbs of Monterey Park, California, Rick Castro grew up inspired by pre-code and film noir productions such as Frankenstein (1931), Dracula (1931), and Mildred Pierce (1945).
+As a teenager fresh out of high school, Castro briefly attended Art Center and Los Angeles Trade Tech in classes related to fashion illustration, pattern making and later photography.
+Soon after, he began to work as a fashion stylist and clothing designer for his independent clothing and millinery brand I Love Ricky.
+Over the years, he worked for as a stylist and costume designer for Marlene Stewart, Toni Basil, Tina Turner, John Leguizamo, Bette Midler, David Bowie, Herb Ritts, George Hurrell, Interview, GQ, Vanity Fair, Rolling Stone, I-D, and the style agency Cloutier.
+Castro was the designer for Michèle Lamy's first menswear collection, Lamy Men from 1986–1989.
+During his time working for Lamy, Castro introduced Rick Owens into the brand as the pattern maker.

 Photographic career

 In 1986, photographer Joel-Peter Witkin took him to purchase his first camera in Albuquerque.
-In 1988, at the age of 30, Castro became a freelance photographer, and his work appeared in the Los Angeles gay news magazines Frontiers,Drummer and the national gay news magazine, The Advocate.
+Working under Joel as the model scout, wardrobe stylist and photography assistant, Rick helped create a number of Joel's iconic photographs, such as Leda, Los Angeles (1986) featuring The Goddess Bunny.
+During that year, Rick took his first photograph of an unknown model, Anthony Borden Ward.
+In 1988, at the age of 30, Castro became a freelance photographer, and his work appeared in the Los Angeles gay news magazines Frontiers', Drummer and the national gay news magazine, The Advocate.
+His first photography exhibition "Mass Murder and a Cute Boy" was in 1989 at the historic A Different Light bookstore in Silverlake, Los Angeles.

-Throughout the years, Castro has had a number of exhibitions, including "Furotica: It Ain't Exactly Bambi" at the Track 16 gallery in Los Angeles, 2003.

-Castro's work is collected by the Kinsey Institute for Research in Sex, Gender and Reproduction, ONE National Gay & Lesbian Archives at the USC Libraries, Leslie-Lohman Museum of Art, and the Tom of Finland Foundation.

-His 1994 short film of hustler interviews inspired Bruce LaBruce to film Hustler White with Tony Ward.
+His 1993 VHS footage inspired Bruce LaBruce to film Hustler White with Tony Ward.
 Castro collaborated on the film as writer and co-director with LaBruce.
-In 1998, he appeared in Sex/Life in L.A.
-Jochen Hick's adult documentary about the sex lives of the men who make L.A. adult movies.
+In 1998, he appeared in Jochen Hick's adult documentary Sex/Life in L.A. about the sex lives of the filmmakers in the Los Angeles adult film industry.
 Castro has directed a number of other short films and a documentary, Plushies & Furries, (2001) for MTV.

-Castro's first gallery opened at Les Duex Cafes, Hollywood, in 2002, and premiered the first Furry themed art show.
-In 2005 Castro founded Antebellum Gallery, the only fetish art gallery in America, which he ran from 2005 to 2017.
+Castro's first gallery opened at Michèle Lamy's Les Deux Cafés in 2002, with the first furry themed art show.
+In 2005, Castro founded Antebellum Gallery, claimed as the only fetish gallery in the world, which he ran from 2005 to 2017.

-Castro shot the F/W look book 2014 for designer Rick Owens using his 93-year-old father Al Castro as the featured model.